whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[Call Annie](https://artificialstudio.ai/tools) - Call Annie is an AI-powered chat service that aims to provide consumers access to a virtual assistant who is a...
+[Call Annie](https://artificialstudio.ai/tools) - Call Annie is an AI-powered chat service that aims to provide consumers access to a virtual assistant who is a…

-2023-05-05T23:52:07.234Z

-#ai

----

-### Systems

-[UltraMail](https://askpace.ai) - Managing and delivering customized marketing emails to consumers is automated by UltraMail, a solution driven ...

 2023-05-05T23:52:07.234Z